 Because my kids don’t like to eat salad “mixed together,” we just lay everything out salad bar style, and everybody gets what they want.

 For us, the options are usually sliced turkey, lettuce, tomatoes, avocados, shredded cheese, sliced boiled eggs, cucumbers, bacon, corn, and ranch dressing.

-The thing I like most about these meals is that they can be served for Sunday dinner as easily as lunch.
-(Ahhh, the beauty of a crock pot.)
+The best thing about these quick and frugal Sunday lunch ideas is that they can be served for Sunday dinner as easily as lunch.
+(Ahhh, the beauty of a crockpot.)

 That’s important for us because plans change.

 If we get an invitation to go out to lunch, we want to be flexible enough to go without worrying about the timer on the oven.

 I’m sure that one day Alexa will be able to get a text message from me and turn off the oven for me, but until then, the slow cooker is my go-to for Sunday lunches.